mmeoak240/project-4/README.md

 # Fitness Routine Builder -- work in progress

 This is a full stack web application built using React for the frontend and Rails for the backend.
 The objective of this project is to showcase my abilities in creating a full stack application by creating my own api and the functionality that allows my front end to communicate with the api.
+I chose a fitness themed project because fitness plays a large role in my life and i believe it has the power to significantly improve the lives of others.
+In its current stage the application is a bit odd, reviewing individual exercises?
+This is just an MVP to lay a foundation for the applications actual goal.

 ## Getting started